rrodrifo/digital-garden-jekyll-template/_notes/Paul Gilroy.md

 Este tópico do livro trata das nuances sobre a possibilidade do nacionalismo servir como fonte e forma de resistência negra.

-> “The recent history of blacks, as people in but not necessarily of the modem, western world, a history which involves processes of political organisation that are explicitly transnational and international in nature, demands that this question is considered very carefully.” (p.
+> “The recent history of blacks, as people in but not necessarily of the modern, western world, a history which involves processes of political organisation that are explicitly transnational and international in nature, demands that this question is considered very carefully.” (p.
 29)

 > “Are the inescapable pluralities involved in the movements of black peoples, in Africa and in exile, ever to be synchronised?” (p.
 30)

-Ainda usando Delany como exemplo, Gilroy apresenta duas visões que, para ele são duas facetas do essencialismo:
+Ainda usando Delany como exemplo, Gilroy apresenta duas visões que para ele são duas facetas do essencialismo:

 > “They can be loosely identified as the essentialist and the pluralist standpoints though they are in fact two different varieties of essentialism: one ontological, the other strategic.